Anu002-dev/ABC-Employee-Analysis/README.md

 - Employees are distributed across multiple teams with no single team dominating the workforce.
 - The majority of employees belong to the **19–25** age group, indicating a relatively young workforce.
-- Salary expenditure varies across teams and positions.
 - The **Center (C)** position has the highest total salary expenditure.
+- Salary expenditure varies across different teams and positions.
 - The correlation coefficient between **Age** and **Salary** is approximately **0.214**, indicating a **weak positive correlation**.

 ---